-High quality recycled HDPE makes it very durable, unlike cheaper alternatives which rapidly become brittle and splinter when exposed to sunlight.
+High quality recycled HDPE makes it very durable, unlike cheaper alternatives which rapidly degrade, become brittle and splinter when exposed to sunlight.
 The hexagonal honeycomb is a naturally strong shape and is superior to other shapes such as circles, squares, rectangles etc. The result is a significantly higher load bearing capability compared to square or circular voids.
 Another advantage is the reinforced base plate and integrated anchorage spikes/studs which rigidity and stability of the surface when trafficked.
 This means no additional anchorage pins are required.
 The hook and loop interlock connection between pavers provides tolerance during installation, making it easy and fast to install with a lot less cutting required compared to cheaper system which just slot together vertically, offering no tolerance whatsoever.

 Unique system benefits:

 - Hexagonal honeycomb shape with thick tapered side walls for additional strength

 - Made from high quality recycled UV stabilised HDPE for durability

 - Base Plate reinforcement for strength and load distribution

 - Built-in pins/studs to prevent movement and pull out.
 No additional required.
 Also speeds up installation